 The construct and criterion validity was compared with the complete SOFA score, changes in the score, SIRS criteria and the logistic organ dysfunction score (LODS).

-The study accounts that 70% mortality was accounted by 24% patients with 2 or 3 qSOFA criteria present.
+The study claims that 70% mortality was accounted by 24% patients with 2 or 3 qSOFA criteria present.

 By comparison, SOFA predictive validity for in-hospital mortality is statistically greater than qSOFA or SIRS, however, in out of ICU suspected infections, the predictive validity of qSOFA is greater than that of SOFA and SIRS.